Canardoux/flutter_sound/README.md

 ## TODO

 - [X] Record PCM on Android
-- [ ] Rewrite the documentation
+- [X] Rewrite the documentation
-- [ ] Small examples, smaller than the actual Example.app
+- [ ] Small examples, smaller than the actual demox.app
 - [ ] Record OPUS on Android
 - [ ] Streaming records to Speech to Text
 - [ ] More support for the Apple Watch